REGULATION: THEORY, POLICY, EMPIRICS.

-1) Recalibrating Risk: Several members of the Rethinking Regulation group share an interest in how crises reshape risk perceptions, both among the general public and policy makers.
-Researchers involved in this project are questioning both the timing and nature of regulatory responses to these events, such as oil spills, nuclear incidents, and financial recessions.
-A major collaborative study on these issues is currently underway, led by Edward Balleisen, Jonathan Wiener, Kim Krawiec, and Lori Bennear.
-Uniting international authors from many disciplines, this publication project is supported by a grant from the Smith Richardson Foundation.
-In addition, an international conference is being organized around this topic to be held in Paris in mid-October, 2014.
+Several members of the Rethinking Regulation group share an interest in how crises reshape risk perceptions, both among the general public and policy makers.
+Researchers involved are questioning both the timing and nature of regulatory responses to these events, such as oil spills, nuclear incidents, and financial recessions.

-2) Adaptive Regulation: In partnership with the Nicholas Institute for Environmental Policy Solutions, this project explores how regulatory authorities cope with extremely rapid change, either in technology or economic conditions.
-This project brings together faculty from across the university to consider: general processes of organizational learning; strategies of institutional design to encourage a culture of experimentation and assessment of regulatory results; and specific case studies of regulatory attempts to cope with rapid advances in scientific understanding and/or advances in technologies.
+In partnership with the Nicholas Institute for Environmental Policy Solutions, this project explores how regulatory authorities cope with rapid change.
+This project considers processes of organizational learning, strategies of institutional design to encourage a culture of experimentation and assessment of regulatory results, and case studies of regulatory attempts to cope with advances in scientific understanding and/or technologies.

 Research and teaching on competition law and policy seeks to advance the understanding of competition law and policy in a global economy.